-- Safe, comfortable, smoke-free atmosphere
+- Safe, comfortable, smoke-free atmosphere.

-- On-site community kitchen with a food pantry
+- On-site community kitchen with a food pantry.

-- Dormitory style baths and laundry facilities
+- Dormitory style baths on each residential floor.

-- How much does a rental room cost?
+How much does a rental room cost?

 - All residents must work or have some form of verifiable income.

-- What if a resident needs assistance?
+What if a resident needs assistance?
 Do you provide intensive case management, mental health services, or job training?

 - No. Your YWCA housing program does NOT provide case management, mental health services, job training, or home health services.
 Our program is not well suited for women who need those types of assistance.
-However, please know that our Town Center Residental Housing Program Coordinator will work with residents to help them locate the community resources they need.
+However, please know that our Town Center Residential Housing Program Coordinator will work with residents to help them locate the community resources they need.